Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Introduction

-Our results show that the kernel function quantum circuits generated by the genetic algorithm using this gate set perform comparably or better than classical kernels \cite{thurnhofer-hemsi_radial_2020}, and consistently outperform the standard PauliZZ quantum kernel \cite{schuld_quantum_2019}.
+The results obtained here show that the kernel function quantum circuits generated by the genetic algorithm using this gate set perform comparably or better than classical kernels \cite{thurnhofer-hemsi_radial_2020}, and consistently outperform the standard PauliZZ quantum kernel \cite{schuld_quantum_2019}.
 This approach additionally aligns kernel circuits in a manner that enables them to traverse the Hilbert space region where the solution classification is situated.
-These results demonstrate the potential of QSVMs, indicating that employing a genetic algorithm for quantum circuit optimisation offers an alternative to manually designing quantum circuits and can be extended to larger and more complex datasets.
+These results demonstrate that employing a genetic algorithm for quantum circuit optimisation offers a promising alternative to manually designing quantum circuits and can be extended to larger and more complex datasets.

 The remainder of this paper will have the following structure.
-Section \ref{sec:background} will give a brief summary of SVMs, QSVMs and genetic algorithms.
-Section \ref{sec:GAQSVM} will describe our proposed method for kernel generation in detail.
-Section \ref{sec:results} will present the results, and section \ref{sec:conclusion} our conclusions and potential future work.
+Section \ref{sec:background} will give a summary of SVMs, QSVMs and genetic algorithms.
+Section \ref{sec:methods} will describe the proposed method for kernel generation in detail.
+Section \ref{sec:results} will present the results, and section \ref{sec:conclusion} will present the conclusions and potential future work.